KxSystems/docs/docs/wp/disaster-management/index.md

 ## Results

-Now that the models have been fit on the training set the results can be scored on the held out test set, the scoring is done in a number of parts:
+Once the models had been fit on the training set the results could be scored on the held out test set, the scoring was done in a number of parts:

 1. Percentage of correct predictions vs misses per class.